-FCR has established an Environmental, Social, Governance (ESG) governance structure that includes the Board of Trustees, members of the Executive Leadership team, dedicated full-time employees and an ESG Taskforce.
+FCR has established an Environmental, Social, Governance (ESG) governance structure that includes the Board of Trustees, members of the Executive Leadership Team, dedicated full-time employees, an ESG Task Force and a Task Force on Climate-Related Financial Disclosures (TCFD) Working Group.

-Governance of ESG, including climate-related issues occurs at the Board level.
+Governance of ESG, including climate-related issues, occurs at the Board level.
 The Chair of the Governance Committee is directly responsible for oversight of ESG matters.
-The Board receives updates and presentations on ESG matters as required, annually at a minimum from the FCR ESG team.
-In our annual 2021 presentation to the Board, the FCR team presented on topics related to climate change and updates on our ESG performance.
+The Board receives updates and presentations on ESG matters as required from the FCR ESG team, annually at a minimum, and reviews environmental risks quarterly.
 We also engage external experts to provide climate-related education to the Board.
-In 2020, the Board and Management team received a presentation from the Canadian Climate Law Initiative to improve climate governance knowledge.
-In 2021, a presentation given to the Board by Ernst & Young LLP provided insights into ESG trends, including climate change.
+Since 2020, the Board and Management team has received several educational opportunities with respect to ESG matters, including presentations from the Canadian Climate Law Initiative to improve climate knowledge, the Canada Green Building Council, EY Canada and from First Capital's Vice President, ESG.